FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Configuration_Guide/_index.md

 #### Defining partner LU

-You must define a partner LU for each <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> Remote Site.
-To enable <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> to connect to that Site, you must also create a CPIC side info profile that points to that partner LU.
+You must define a partner LU for each {{< Gateway/componentshortname  >}} Remote Site.
+To enable {{< Gateway/componentshortname  >}} to connect to that Site, you must also create a CPIC side info profile that points to that partner LU.
 For more information on CPIC side info profile creation, see <a href="#CPIC_side_info_AIX" class="MCXref xref">Defining CPIC side info</a>.
 When you create a partner LU name, you supply the fully qualified partner LU name.

 #### Example of partner LU definition

-This is an extract from <span class="code">/etc/sna/sna\_node.cfg</span>:
+This is an extract from `/etc/sna/sna_node.cfg`:

 >     [define_partner_lu]
 >     plu_alias = RS04